-Appropriate deforestation cutoff date: A date (day, month and year) specified by the most relevant biome- or geography-specific deforestation protocol(s) after which farmed land cannot have been deforested.
+Appropriate deforestation cutoff date: A date (day, month and year) specified by the most relevant biome- or geographyspecific deforestation protocol(s) after which farmed land cannot have been deforested, unless allowed within the parameters of a regulated no-net-negative impact (or equivalent) program.
+An example of a relevant deforestation protocol could include, but is not limited to, Canadian Boreal Forest Conservation Framework.